tessgi/tess-point/README.md

 # TESS-Point
 High Precision TESS pointing tool.

-Convert target coordinates given in Right Ascension and Declination to TESS detector pixel coordinates for the TESS prime mission 26 observing sectors (Year 1 & 2) and Year 3-4 up to Sectors 55.
-Can also query MAST to obtain detector pixel coordinates for a star by TIC ID only (must be online for this option).
+Convert target coordinates given in Right Ascension and Declination to TESS detector pixel coordinates for the TESS prime mission 26 observing sectors (Year 1 & 2) and Year 3-5 up to Sectors 64.
+Can also query MAST to obtain detector pixel coordinates for a star by TIC ID or common star name (must be online for this option).
 Provides the target ecliptic coordinates, Sector number, camera number, detector number, and pixel column and row.
 If there is no output, then the target is not visible to TESS.

 ### Install or Upgrade
 `pip install tess-point`